 - The testosterone level normalizes and hence there is a renewed desire for intercourse.

-Positive Changes of Bariatric Surgery on Morbidly Obese Women
+Positive Changes of the Surgery on Morbidly Obese Women

-- The biggest relief would be the normalization of menstrual cycle.
+- The biggest relief would be the normalization of the menstrual cycle.

 - Even women with PCOS (Poly Cystic Ovary Syndrome) got a boost in their fertility.

-- Overall, women experienced positive results when they went in for assisted fertility techniques after undergoing a bariatric surgery.
+- Overall, women experienced positive results when they went in for assisted fertility techniques after undergoing a bariatric surgical procedure.

 - However, women can try getting pregnant once the weight loss has stabilized.
 This is usually around 1 year.